 More than 1,600 species are already listed under the Endangered Species Act (ESA), another 150 are presumed extinct and state fish and wildlife agencies have identified more than 12,000 that need conservation help now.

 The loss of this biodiversity is not just a threat to the species themselves.
 With Americans spending $140 billion dollars on wildlife-focused recreation every year, this loss is a threat to communities and the economies that depend on them.

 State wildlife agencies are in a unique position to help avert this trend and protect America’s biodiversity.

 Every 10 years, state wildlife agencies collaboratively assess how wildlife in their respective states are doing.
 They then make lists of species that are in decline and in need of proactive conservation attention.

-We know that conservation works.
-Together with partners, state fish and wildlife agencies have had great success restoring other species that were once on the brink, including bald eagles, peregrine falcons, white-tailed deer, turkey, elk, striped bass and more.
+Together with partners, state fish and wildlife agencies have had great success restoring species that were once on the brink, including bald eagles, peregrine falcons, white-tailed deer, turkey, elk, striped bass and more.

 These are all examples of fish and wildlife that now have healthy and thriving populations thanks to dedicated funding for increased conservation efforts.

 Currently, 80 percent of the funding for state wildlife agencies comes from state hunting and fishing licenses and permits as well as federal excise taxes on hunting and fishing gear.

 While this funding model has worked for decades, the accelerating loss of biodiversity requires a new approach and more investment.

 The Recovering America’s Wildlife Act (H.R.
 2773 and S. 2372), or RAWA, could be the most significant investment in wildlife conservation in decades.